-2. [7.2 & 7.3] Did the EPP certi fy currently meeting the legacy NCATE Standards or TEAC Quality Principles, a
+2. [7.2 & 7.3] Did the EPP certify currently meeting the legacy NCATE Standards or TEAC Quality Principles, as

-applicable?

-Yes ○ No

 Section 8: Preparer's Authorization

 Overview: The report preparer checks the box to affirm that they are authorized to complete the report by the and enters their name, position, phone number, and email address.
 The report preparer checks the box to acknowledge their understanding of the CAEP Policies pertaining to the EPP Annual Report.